KhalfaniW/Firefox-File-to-Speech/README.md

 This addon requires jpm to run ''' jpm -b /usr/lib/firefox/firefox run '''

-This addition is mostly for logging my work so all directories are hard coded into the scripts.
+This addition is mostly for logging my work so all directories are hard coded into the scripts but it can be used as a tool to study how firefox addons are made.

-refer to the [firefox addon documentation](https://developer.mozilla.org/en-US/Add-ons/SDK) for how this was made and may be used
+Refer to the [firefox addon documentation](https://developer.mozilla.org/en-US/Add-ons/SDK) for hints on how this was made and may be used